-We will;
+We will:

-- Involve parents at every stage of planning for their child, acknowledging their expertise. - Ensure that parents understand procedures, are aware of how to access support and are given documentation well in advance of any meeting. - Support parents, respecting the different needs they may have and their emotional feelings.
+- Involve parents at every stage of planning for their child, acknowledging their expertise. - Ensure that parents understand procedures, are aware of how to access support and are given documentation. - Support parents, where possible, respecting the different needs they may have and their emotional feelings.